point8/service-templates/docs/content/advanced.md

 npm run dev
 ```

-Then visit [localhost](https://localhost) in your browser.
-You need to accept the auto generated TLS certificates to procced!
+You can then visit the results in your browser, VSCode will provide the tunnel automatically.

 If you are done, you can use the Command Palette again and run `Reopen in local folder` to exit the devcontainer.